waynew99/eBPF-ReTRAC/README.md

   1. `vagrant ssh client`
   2. `cd /vagrant`
   3. `./setup_ebpf_retrac.sh <interface> [--teardown]`
-    - An network interface must be specified to load eBPF-ReTRAC on.
+    - A network interface must be specified to load eBPF-ReTRAC on.
 The teardown option removes the eBPF program from the interface and cleans cached free ports.
     - Example: `./setup_ebpf_retrac.sh eth1 --teardown`, then `./setup_ebpf_retrac.sh eth1`